-- Many other species important to Tsleil-Waututh like shellfish, juvenile salmon, forage fish, and marine mammals, such as orcas, will die (Background Facts for TWN Independent Assessment, p.
-1)
+- Many other species important to Tsleil-Waututh, like shellfish, juvenile salmon, forage fish, and marine mammals such as orcas, will die as habitat quality and quantity decreases or vanishes entirely (Background Facts for TWN Independent Assessment, p.
+1).

 - An example of this is the 1989 Exxon Valdez oil spill, which collapse an important herring population that was thriving prior to the incident.
 More than 25 years later, herring populations have not returned to their original numbers (Trans Mountain Assessment Report, p.
 71).

 - Tsleil-Waututh members will lose opportunities to eat safe and plentiful wild foods that also provide culturally important resources, and will be indirectly forced to change their economy and diet.
 This will lead to prominent health effects (Trans Mountain Assessment Report, p.
 85).